 Our verdict

 If buying shoes were like investing, then you should really be putting your hard-earned cash into the Nike Free Metcon 5.
 The returns of investment on this trainer come in the form of high-level performance that does not compromise on style and looks.
-Its service to you does not end even when the workout is over.
-It can still be a reliable companion at work or even for casual strolls around town.
-Profit maximization is simply what you get!
+We can attest that its service to you does not end even when the workout is over.
+We found that it can still be a reliable companion at work or even for casual strolls around town.
+Profit maximisation is simply what you get!

 Pros